 How do you thicken butternut squash soup?
-Return the soup back into the Instant Pot and press the Sautee button.
-Let the soup simmer to reduce.
+Return the soup back into the Instant Pot and press the Saute button.
+Let the soup simmer to reduce, stirring frequently.

 What is a good garnish for butternut squash soup?
 Coconut milk, toasted pumpkin seeds, fresh herbs, croutons.

 What is good with butternut squash soup?
 A weeknight salad, a sandwich, flatbread, homemade dinner rolls.

 If you loved this butternut squash soup, here are some more soup recipes you’ll enjoy:

 Looking for more Instant Pot recipes?
 Here are some of my favorite ways to use the pressure cooker:

 - Instant Pot Cabbage